jepstein-eagle/adaptable/packages/adaptable/readme/upgrade-guides/upgrade-guide-v7.md

 This is a major version release (primarily to cater for changes in the new ag-Grid version) and has a number of changes that will be of interest, including:

-* Support for latest ag-Grid Version (23) including Alpine theme - necessitating changes to the React and Angular Wrappers.
+* Support for latest ag-Grid Version (23) including Alpine theme

+* React Wrapper Changes

+* Angular Wrapper Changes

 * Static Constructor now asynchronous